-The Vancouver School of Economics at UBC offers a renowned PhD program that provides quality research faculty.
+The Vancouver School of Economics at UBC offers a renowned PhD program and the strengths of a quality research faculty.

 Our small cohort sizes provide extensive opportunities for student-faculty interaction, including joint research projects and active supervision, and a diverse offering of specializations for dissertation work.

 Each year we typically admit about 15 new students to our program.
 As a result, our program is small enough to provide extensive research supervision yet large enough to offer expertise in a wide range of fields.
-Virtually all of the school’s research faculty hold grants from the Social Sciences and Humanities Research Council and other funding agencies.
-Thus opportunities for research assistantships and dissertation support are ample.
+Virtually all of the school’s research faculty hold grants from the Social Sciences and Humanities Research Council and other funding agencies, which provides ample opportunities for research assistantships and dissertation supports.

 The school manages the British Columbia Inter-University Research Data Centre, is home to the Centre for Innovative Data in Economics Research (CIDER), and has onsite use to the FDZ-IAB Data Access Point.
 As a result, unique training opportunities, research funding, and access to data and computing resources are available to our PhD students.